 KFC is one of the UK's biggest fast-food chains, with more than 900 stores spread across the country.
 It has been present in the UK for more than 50 years, originally as Kentucky Fried Chicken, making it the longest-established of the three core brands owned by global parent Yum!
 Brands.
 Pizza Hut has a smaller presence in this market, but performance was mixed for several years, with the result that Yum sold the UK outlets in 2012 to private equity owners who continue to run them as a franchise.
 There are currently just nine outlets of Taco Bell, Yum's third main brand, in the UK.
-The three chains independently of one another.
+The three chains operate independently of one another.
+KFC is the most successful in financial terms by a considerable margin, though it suffered a disastrous reverse during 2018 as a result of a change of supply chain distributor.
+Almost two-thirds of stores had to close for a week or more after running out of fresh chicken.
+An incredibly simple but exceptionally clever marketing campaign - in which the chain apologised with press ads bearing a headline which reversed its logo to read 'FCK' - earned widespread headlines as well as several industry awards.
 The first British outlet of KFC was opened in Preston, Lancashire in 1965, almost a decade before McDonald's arrived in the UK.
 Local franchisee Ray Allen built up a chain of 250 stores before retiring in the 1980s, at around the same time local rights were transferred to what was then Trusthouse Forte.
-The group claimed gross UK retail sales of £1bn in 2015.
-Corporate entity Kentucky Fried Chicken Great Britain Ltd reported revenues of £478m in 2014.
+Corporate entity Kentucky Fried Chicken Great Britain Ltd reported revenues of £480m in 2016.
+Gross annual system sales are around £1bn.
 Martin Shuker is managing director.
 See also the full Adbrands profile of Yum!
 Brands.
 Adbrands does not currently offer a separate business profile for KFC UK but subscribers may access account assignments and contact information for the company.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for KFC?
 Find out more from Adbrands Account Assignments database